actorsystem/actorsystem-ts/README.md

 ## Architecture

-According to AMQP best practices bunnies will connect a single socket to the AMQP server provided by the AMQP_URL environment variable.
+According to AMQP best practices Rabbi will connect a single socket to the AMQP server provided by the AMQP_URL environment variable.
 This singleton connection is used automatically when starting all actors, unless another connection is specified explicitly.